What every Agile team can learn from Europe’s fastest learners

 Experiments lingered without stop rules.
 Energy scattered.

-They capped work in progress, closed tests that didn’t teach, and shared the lesson.
+They capped work in progress.
+Closed tests that didn't teach.
+Shared the lesson anyway.

 What it delivered

-Evidence-based decisions rose sharply.
+Evidence-based decisions rose.
 Lead times dropped.
 Fewer failed launches.

-5. About You — Scaling a mindset, then selling it
+About You: Scaling a mindset, then selling it

 Why they changed

 The product grew fast.
-The engine began to groan.
+The engine started groaning.

 Too much custom work.
 Too little repeatable speed.